mhammell-laboratory/TEsingle_benchmarking_scripts/README.md

 To perform the benchmarking, you will need to obtain the simulated FASTQ in `simulated_fastq.zip` from the [TEsingle benchmarking data repository]().
 The code is provided in the [`software_running`](https://github.com/mhammell-laboratory/TEsingle_benchmarking_scripts/tree/main/software_running) subfolder

 #### Running STARsolo-TE
-You will need to obtain and gunzip the `barcode_whitelist.txt.gz` in `run_files.zip` from the [TEsingle benchmarking data repository](), in addition to the simulated FASTQ.
+You will need to obtain and gunzip `barcode_whitelist.txt.gz` in `run_files.zip` from the [TEsingle benchmarking data repository](), in addition to the simulated FASTQ.

 ##### System requirements
 - CPU: 10